marcgg/marcgg.github.com/_posts/2020-03-23-recruitment-interviews-startup.md

 ### Recruitment Funnel

-Over the past few years I've tried a lot of different processes,   andthe one thing that works is having a real funnel with objectives for each step.
+Over the past few years I've tried a lot of different processes,   and the one thing that works is having a real funnel with objectives for each step.

 <div class="image-wrapper" style="text-align: center"><img src="/assets/blog/hiring-steps.jpg" alt="Recruitment funnel" style="padding: 5px; width: 600px"/></div>